 How to Make These DIY Christmas Chicken Ornaments:

 Note: the painted chickens in this post were made with white clay.
-After experimenting, I had a system so I made some new ones with black clay so you can see a step-by-step.
+After experimenting, I had a system so I made some new ones with black clay, and photographed that process, so you can see a step-by-step tutorial.
 The black clay is only seen in the tutorial (I’m baking it today, haha).

 First, cut off small sections.
 I divided each 1 lb. block into five chickens, but you can adjust the size.
 It helped to cut apart the Sculpy clay into equal parts right away.